pip-services/pip-services-docs/content/en/net/tutorials/data_microservice/step3.md

 gitUrl: "https://github.com/pip-services-samples/service-beacons-dotnet"
 ---

-In this step, we’ll be creating components for persisting the data model we defined in the previous step.
-In our projects, we always create at least two persistences: one for storing data in-memory (used for testing), and another for storing data in an external database (used in production).
+In this step, we’ll be creating the components for persisting the data model that we defined in the previous step.
+In our projects, it is advisale to create at least two persistences: one for storing data in-memory (used for testing), and another for storing data in an external database (used in production).
 With the Beacons example, we’ll be doing the same.

 Let’s start by navigating to the **src/service** directory and creating a **persistence** directory inside it.
 This directory is going to contain all of the files that relate to this step of the tutorial.